zlizah/AI_TextGen/README.md

 java Main file

-Corpus taken from: https://www.whitehouse.gov/briefing-room/speeches-and-remarks Next article to add: September 27
+Corpus taken from: https://www.whitehouse.gov/briefing-room/speeches-and-remarks Next article to add: September 14

+Currently using a corpus size of about 100k words.